markshih91/shishuaitmp.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I`m a researcher of computer vision and artificial intelligence at Juefx Technology Co., Ltd. My research interests include computer vision, machine learning, deep learning and mathematics.
-Both of my bachelor's and master's degree are in Mathematics, and I proficient in computer algorithm.

-[reapet for page aligning, in developing...]
-I`m a researcher of computer vision and artificial intelligence at Juefx Technology Co., Ltd. My research interests include computer vision, machine learning, deep learning and mathematics.
-Both of my bachelor's and master's degree are in Mathematics, and I proficient in computer algorithm.
+I`m a Researcher of Computer Vision and Artificial Intelligence at Juefx Technology Co., Ltd. My research interests are Computer Vision, Machine Learning and Deep Learning.
+I'm also interested in more applied problems with nice theoretical components in Mathematices.

+I obtained my M.S. in Pure Mathematics from [AMSS, Chinese Academy of Sciences](http://www.amss.ac.cn/) in May 2019.
+I finished my undergrad in Information and Computing Science at Chongqing University of Technology in 2013, and won several Competition Awards in Mathematics.
+Here is my Detailed [CV](files/cv.pdf).

+I maintain a [github](https://github.com/markshih91) account and a [blog](/post).

+You can contact me through email markshih91@gmail.com.